RedDuck-Software/midas-contracts/README.md

 Vaults can be used only by addresses, that have GreenListed Role on the [MidasAccessControl](./contracts/access/MidasAccessControl.sol) contract

-There is 2 types of vaults presented in the project - Deposit and Redemption vaults
+There are 2 types of vaults presented in the project - Deposit and Redemption vaults

 #### ***Deposit Vault***
 Deposit is the process of minting stUSD tokens by transferring USD tokens from user.
 The exchange ratio can be calculated using the DataFeed answer, but currently it's all determined by the vault administrator individually for each deposit.
 USD tokens are stored in contract and can be withdrawn by vault admin at any time.